 Auto Injury Facts

 A whiplash injury occurs when the head and neck are thrown very quickly in one direction and then rebounds in another.
 Studies indicate that injury can occur at impact speeds of 8 mph where there is little or no damage to the car itself.
 National Transportation Safety Council: A one vehicle accident at 10 mph is the equivalent of a person from a second story elevation throwing a 50 lb. sack on you.
-You can check out more information on injury law firms near you through their website.

 Although “rear ender” type of accidents represent on 20% of motor vehicle accidents, it causes 80% of injuries giving long-term and persistent symptoms.
 An older accident victim will generally suffer more serious injury because of decreased elasticity, dramatic loss of flexibility and strength, and slowing of the natural healing rate.
 Auto accident victims have an 80% higher incidence of osteoarthritis and get it faster.
-If you need legal guidance after an accident visit Valiente Mott for options.

 If you have been in a car accident with an impact of 10 mph or greater, it is a good idea to get checked out by your local chiropractor who is well trained to evaluate and treat these types of injuries.